-Following the destruction of Smyrna in September 1922, Turkish authorities did not allow Greek male civilians of military age to board ships which were evacuating people from Smyrna.
-These men were deported to the interior of Asia Minor where the majority of them were either killed or they perished.
+Following the destruction of Smyrna in September 1922, Turkish authorities refused Greek males of military age to board ships which were evacuating people from Smyrna.
+These men were deported to concentration camps in the interior of Asia Minor.
+The majority were either massacred or perished due to disease and ill-treatment.
 The following correspondence between Greek and American officials highlights the extent of the deportations.

 United States Department of State Papers relating to the foreign relations of the United States, 1922